confluentinc/schema-registry/docs/schema_registry_tutorial.rst

 Either the message key or the message value, or both, can be serialized as Avro.
 A `schema` defines the structure of the Avro data format.
 The Kafka topic name can be independent of the schema name.
-By default, |sr| defines a scope in which schemas for that Kafka topic can evolve, and that scope is the `subject`.
+|sr| defines a scope in which schemas can evolve, and that scope is the `subject`.
+By default, the subject name is derived from the topic name, i.e., the `subject name strategy <https://docs.confluent.io/current/schema-registry/docs/serializer-formatter.html#subject-name-strategy>`_ is set to ``class io.confluent.kafka.serializers.subject.TopicNameStrategy``.

 As a practical example, let's say a retail business is streaming transactions in a Kafka topic called `transactions`.
-A producer is writing data with a schema `Payment` to that Kafka topic.
+A producer is writing data with a schema `Payment` to that Kafka topic `transactions`.
 If the producer is serializing the message value as Avro, |sr| has a subject called `transactions-value`.
-If the producer is also serializing the message key as Avro, |sr| would have a subject called `transactions-key`, but for simplicity, in this tutorial you only consider the message value.
+If the producer is also serializing the message key as Avro, |sr| would have a subject called `transactions-key`, but for simplicity, in this tutorial consider only the message value.
-The |sr| subject `transactions-value` has at least one schema called `Payment`.
+That |sr| subject `transactions-value` has at least one schema called `Payment`.
 The subject `transactions-value` defines the scope in which schemas for the topic transactions can evolve and |sr| does compatibility checking within this scope.
 If developers evolve the schema `Payment` and produce new messages to the topic `transactions`, |sr| checks that those newly evolved schemas are compatible with older schemas in the subject `transactions-value` and adds those new schemas to the subject.